 According to an American Time Use Survey, the average doctor visit lasts just over 2 hours, with 37 minutes spent simply traveling to and from the appointment.
 The study determines that, by calculating average hourly wages and number of annual visits, workers’ doctor visits cost American employers $52B per year in lost opportunities.

-To address this issue, some employers are turning to either On-Site or Near-Site Health Centers to look after their employees’ needs while cutting down or eliminating the required travel time.
-So, what are these health care options?
+To address this issue, some employers are turning to either on-site clinics or near-site health centers to look after their employees’ needs while cutting down or eliminating the required travel time.
+So, what are these near-site employee health care options?
 And which one is right for you?